RADAR-base/rfcs/rfcs/platform/0002-just-in-time-intervention-platform.md

 Non-Goals
 ---------

-it doesn't cover the development of specific intervention applications, but rather the platform to run those applications.
+It doesn't cover the development of specific intervention applications, but rather the platform to run those applications.

 Guide-level explanation
 -----------------------

 Explain the feature/change as if to a new contributor or user.
 Include UX flows, examples, and diagrams as needed.

-The first step towards building a just-in-time intervention architecture is to design a generalisable and scalable architecture.
-This is an essential first step that could help us understand what we could achieve and what the constraints and limitations are.
-As can be seen in the figure 1, we aim to drive the JITAI system using configs, as shown in the config below.
+The JITAI platform will be driven by configuration files that define various tasks such as data checks, model training, and inference.
+These configurations will specify the schedule, dependencies, parameters, and actions to be taken based on the outcomes of these tasks.
+Below is an example configuration file that illustrates how different tasks can be defined and orchestrated within the JITAI platform.

 ```yaml
 model_name: Sample  # No model needed